-Social Science, Ethics and Implementation Research
+Social Science and Implementation Research

 We are a team of anthropologists, health economists, public and community health professionals, sociologists, and other social scientists working on a variety of studies related to infectious diseases in both community and hospital settings.